zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 In this case, (iii) the Hon.
 (7-3) 1 (iii)
 Should be applied) thus fulfillment of behavior alone apart from the counters.

-[APZ 55.2] (#apz55 .2) {#apz55 .2 .ref .apz} "Heetawathi”
+[APZ 55.2] (#apz55 .2) {#apz55 .2 .ref .apz} "Heetawathi"
 The Maithurana doctrine is that some bad doctrine is the Gama doctrine Peek Doctrine From the fact that the secret is the union of two people, the doctrine goes.
 Heathly Recent At a time, Buddha gave up the doctrine of the Dhamma and came into low in the Maithurana Dhamma The application is available.
-“Saliva like a fool.” is like a fool from the poor Comes into the dandelier.
+"Saliva like a fool." is like a fool from the poor Comes into the dandelier.
 Animals kill, thieves, housejoints are broken, robbed makes.
 One makes the house break, the infestation remains.
 Karma Karma, Liar Say, this becomes Kilty.
 And he will not catch kings, but make them caprish.